dcathcart/dx-cop/README.md

 Checks `*.js-meta.xml` files for extra whitespace at the ends of lines.
 This can cause unexpected behaviour when you retrieve the same component after deployment; extra lines of whitespace can be inserted resulting in unexpected file differences.

+### Email-to-Case settings

+Ensures you don't have the `<emailServicesAddress>` and `<isVerified>` fields stored in version control.
+These are specific to each environment and usually cause validation failures if you try to change them in a deployment, so it's best not to store them at all.

+Also ensures that `<routingAddresses>` are ordered by `<routingName>`.

 ## Problem categories

 ### Errors